HatsuMuv/HatsuHandExamples/HatsuHandMk.I/Unity/HatsuHandFastTest/Readme.md

 - [DOTween](http://dotween.demigiant.com/)
 - HatsuHand Mk.I with Maestro USB control interface

+## Project Setup

+**Enabling the .NET 4.x scripting runtime in Unity**

+To enable the .NET 4.x scripting runtime, take the following steps:
+Open PlayerSettings in the Unity Inspector by selecting Edit > Project Settings > Player > Other Settings.
+Under the Configuration heading, click the Api compatibility Level dropdown and select .NET Framework.
+You'll be prompted to restart Unity.

 ## Usage

 Connect your HatsuHand Mk.I to your PC.
 And turn on start the program.
 Use this GUI interface to control a HatsuHand Mk.I with following functionalities and individual finger adjustments.